 - Without Replacement: the events are dependent on each other.
 The outcome of one event will decide the outcome of other events.

 - Independent Events: The probability of the second event is not influenced by the outcome of the first event, which is considered as independent events.
 Here conditional probability for Probability of Event A given Event B will be equal to the probability of A, i.e., P(A/B)= P(A)

 - Mutually Exclusive Events: two events that can not happen together are considered as mutually exclusive events, the events which occur simultaneously.
 Therefore the conditional probability of one event will always be zero if other even have already happened, i.e., P(A|B) = 0

 Examples of Conditional Probability Formula (with Excel Template)

-- Total 5 balls are green, out of which 3 are tennis balls and 2 are footballs.
+- A total of five balls are green, out of which 3 are tennis balls, and 2 are footballs.

-- Total 7 balls are red, out of which 2 are tennis balls and 5 are footballs.
+- Total seven balls are red, out of which 2 are tennis balls, and 5 are footballs.

-A person X has taken out 1 ball out of the bag which turns out to be green, what is the probability of being its football.
+A person X has taken one ball out of the bag which turns out to be green, what is the probability of being its football.

 Event 1 = whether it is a green ball or red ball